Mauriyin/vuepress-homepage/docs/README.md

 ## About Me
 I am a research assistant and Ph.D. candidate in the [department of electrical & computer engineering](https://www.ece.uw.edu/) at the [University of Washington](https://www.washington.edu/), under the supervision of Prof. [Sumit Roy](https://people.ece.uw.edu/roy/) since 2019.
 Before this, I received my Bachelor's degree (2015-2019) from Huazhong University of Science and Technology.

-My research mainly focuses on the scheduling and resource allocation algorithms in wireless communication, especially for the next generation 5G and Wi-Fi systems.
+My research focuses on the scheduling and resource allocation algorithms in wireless communication, especially for the next generation 5G and Wi-Fi systems.
 I am also working on applying machine learning algorithms to complex wireless systems to build more intellegent wireless system in the future.

 ## News